 If you like to add savory to your seasoning blend or have a recipe that includes it, I would opt for the winter savory instead of the summer variety.
 It is more suited for meats and will add another layer of flavor.

-Is poultry seasoning the same as chicken seasoning?
+Is it the same as chicken seasoning?

 First, don’t confuse chicken bouillon with poultry seasoning.
 Although you can use ground up bouillon to enhance a poultry seasoning blend.